ashisharya65/Learn-PowerShell/Challenges/WMITask/README.md

 ## Objective

-Develop a PowerShell script that retrieves comprehensive system information and stores it in a custom PowerShell object.
-This information includes computer name, operating system, CPU, architecture, logical disks with more than 80% free space, installed applications within a specified date range, IP address of a specified network adapter, and the count of hotfixes installed within a specified date range.
+Develop a PowerShell script that retrieves comprehensive system information using Windows Management Instrumentation (WMI) and stores it in a custom PowerShell object.
+This information should include the computer name, operating system, CPU, architecture, logical disks with more than 80% free space, installed applications within a specified date range, the IP address of a specified network adapter, and the count of hotfixes installed within a specified date range.

 ## Requirements